kyverno/chainsaw/website/docs/configuration/options/cleanup.md

 # Cleanup options

-Cleanup options contain the configuration used for cleaning up resources.
+Cleanup options contain the configuration used by Chainsaw for cleaning up resources.

 ## Supported elements